mascaldotfr/cor-debian-packages/README.md

 ## About

-The current Champions of Regnum client is build against old version of `libncursesw` and `libtinfo` that [has been deprecated almost 10 years ago](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=796835) by Debian and is doomed to disappear from all Debian-based distribution released after 2024.
-As well, `libgtk2` is far from being on its way out yet it's also deprecated, but it's totally possibile to have an usable system without it.
+The current Champions of Regnum client is built against an old version of `libncursesw` and `libtinfo` that [has been deprecated almost 10 years ago](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=796835) by Debian and is doomed to disappear from all Debian-based distributions released after 2024.
+As well, `libgtk2` is far from being on its way out yet it's also deprecated, but it's totally possible to have an usable system without it.

 This package installs potentially missing dependencies and create symbolic links to old libraries' `.so` files.